 Implant birth control will protect you from pregnancy for three years.
 After that, you'll need to have the implant removed and changed for a new one, if you would like to continue using implant birth control.

 If you decide to get pregnant, the contraceptive implant can be removed at any time and you will regain your fertility shortly afterwards.
 It provides long-term contraception for 3 years and eliminates the need to use contraceptive measures on a regular basis.
-However, if you are having sex with a partner who might carry an infection, please ensure you use a condom in addition.
+However, if you are having sex with a partner who might carry an infection, you must ensure ensure you use a condom in addition.

 Implant birth control relieves heavy and painful periods, just like the pill.
 It only contains progestin and is assumed to have a smaller risk of side effects (compared to oral contraceptives which contain oestrogen).